 Admitted to Hospital in Whaley England 11th September 1918 with Influenza and by November 11th the War was finally over.

 Walter returned home on the HMAT Berrima 17th Feb 1919

-In 1924 Walter married Amy Corline Bray.
-Amy was from Sydney her father was a Police Sargeant, Rowland C Bray.
+In 1924 Walter married Amy Caroline Bray.
+Amy was from Sydney her father was a Police Sergeant, Rowland C Bray.